lah7/gtk3-classic/README.md

 Drop by our [Discussions](https://github.com/lah7/gtk3-classic/discussions) tab, where you can find curated tips, chat and introductions from other classic users.
 There is also a category for help & support, if you need help getting GTK related stuff working.

-## Building from Source

-Arch users can clone this repository and run `makepkg`.
-You may need to install the build dependencies by passing `-s`.
-If the package is successfully built, install with `sudo pacman -U *.tar.zst`.

 ## License